Swanson-Hysell-Group/Laurentia_Paleogeography/README.md

 The .tex source file as well as the compiled manuscript are within this folder.

+## Figures

+The figures incorporated in the manuscript and additional graphical output from the code are within this folder.

 ## Data

 The pole compilations as well as the shapefiles associated Laurentia provinces and terranes are within this folder.

 ## Models

-Published paleogeographic models as well as the minimal Laurentia model developed for this study are within this folder.
+Published paleogeographic models as well as the simple Laurentia pole interpolation model developed for this study are within this folder.

 ## Code